-Old-fashioned Wiltshire gammon that’s cured on the farm to a traditional recipe from their own pigs, described as “The finest British cured pork” according to Tom Parker-Bowles.
+Old-fashioned Wiltshire smoked gammon that’s cured on the farm to a traditional recipe from it’s own pigs, described as “The finest British cured pork” by food critic, Tom Parker-Bowles.

-The sides to be smoked spend two days in a black chamber, with hardwood sawdust – mainly oak and beech – smouldering on the floor.
-This process of cold-smoking does not cook the meat, but gives it a delicious flavour, and afterwards the sides hang for two further days, settling down.
-Only then, after nearly three weeks of treatment, is smoked ham ready for sale.
+The sides to be smoked spend two days in a black chamber, with hardwood sawdust (mainly oak and beech) smouldering on the floor.
+This process of cold-smoking does not cook the meat, but gives it a delicious flavour.
+Afterwards, the sides hang for two further days, settling down.
+Only then, after nearly three weeks of treatment, is the smoked ham ready for sale.

 At Sandridge, whole sides of pig are immersed for four or five days in large tanks of brine – a solution of salt and water.
 After their immersion, the sides are stacked in neat piles and left to dry for at least a week.
 Of course, they take up valuable space, and represent money doing nothing; but the delay is vital.
 This period of drying, airing and consolidation is just what mass-produced ham and bacon does not get, and it makes all the difference.